DongzeHE/scpca-docs/docs/faq.md

 In most cases, each sample will only have one corresponding single-cell library, and may also have an associated bulk RNA-seq library.
 However, in some cases multiple libraries were created by separate droplet generation and sequencing from the same sample, resulting in more than one library ID being associated with the same sample ID.

+## Why do some samples have missing participant IDs?

+The `participant_id` indicates the participant from which a collection of samples was obtained.
+For example, one participant may have a sample collected both at initial diagnosis and at relapse.
+This would result in two different sample ID's, but the same participant ID.
+For the most part, each participant only has one corresponding sample that was collected and submitted for sequencing.
+Because of this, many of the samples do not have a participant ID and only those samples in which multiple unique samples have been obtained from the same participant will a participant ID be present.

 ## What genes are included in the reference transcriptome?